gem/oq-engine/doc/adv-manual/mean-ground-motion-field.rst

 is the difference in the risk between the complete calculation and the mean field calculation.
-A factor of 2 discrepancies would not be surprising, but we have also seen situations where there is no difference withing the uncertainty due to the random seed choice.
+A factor of 2 discrepancies would not be surprising, but we have also seen situations where there is no difference within the uncertainty due to the random seed choice.

 Mean ground motion field by event